oatlog/oatlog/doc/report/main.typ

 this task varies greatly depending on the cost model and on whether approximate solutions are acceptable.

-#TODO[isn't "dag size" a more clear term?]
-#TODO[bounded treewidth should be clarified that it is fixed parameter tractable]
 - If the cost is a per-node-sum over the expression tree, i.e. with duplicated contributions from shared DAG ancestors, optimal extraction can be done in linear time using a topological sort and dynamic programming since the cost of an e-node is a constant plus the sum of costs for its input e-classes.
   This is essentially the only cost model in which extraction is not NP-hard
   @extractnphard.
 - For costs that are per-node-sums in an expression DAG, optimal extraction can be done in exponential time using integer linear programming.
-Extraction in this cost model is also possible in linear time for e-graphs of fixed treewidth @fastextract.
+Extraction in this cost model is also possible in linear time for e-graphs of bounded treewidth @fastextract.
 - Finally, for arbitrary cost functions approximate solutions can be found using various heuristics.

 However, Oatlog does not in its current form implement any extraction, so it is not a major topic in